SPACE DAILY SPACE WAR TERRA DAILY MARS DAILY SPACE MART SPACE TRAVEL GPS DAILY ENERGY DAILY

 Hubble must endure harsh temperature swings of 215 F, micro-meteor impacts and exposure to solar radiation.
 On top of that, before a spacecraft like Hubble can operate in orbit, it has to survive the trip to get there.
 That's where the environmental testing chambers at NASA's Goddard Space Flight Center in Greenbelt, Md., come into play.

-When astronauts travel to the telescope later this year on Servicing Mission 4, they will take with them 22,000 pounds of cargo, including Wide Field Camera 3 and the Cosmic Origins Spectrograph, Hubble's new, high-powered scientific instruments.
+When astronauts travel to the telescope in 2009 on Servicing Mission 4, they will take with them 22,000 pounds of cargo, including Wide Field Camera 3 and the Cosmic Origins Spectrograph, Hubble's new, high-powered scientific instruments.

 These chambers, only a sample of the dozens at Goddard, are housed in the center's Environmental Test and Integration Facilities.